-When you sell your house what’s the first thing a realtor does when they show your home?
+When you sell your house what’s the first thing a realtor does when they show it to a buyer?
 They turn on EVERY light.
-The reason is that most of our homes look dark.
+Most of our homes look too dark.
 Everyone wants a light, bright feeling home but not every room has large windows.
 Floor lamps can really brighten up a dark room.
 See my favorites updated for 2021 below.

 Floor lamps allow you to get tons of light without adding in overhead lights (which are expensive).
-There are so many images on Pinterest and in magazines of these beautiful bright rooms with giant windows.
-But let’s be honest, not many of us live in spaces like that.
+There are so many pictures in magazines of these beautiful bright rooms with giant windows.
+But let’s be honest, the room look amazing because of the architecture which you can’t duplicate.
 Good lighting is one of the most important design elements in every room.

-If you live in a place where you can’t add windows or replace lights that are hard wired, floor lamps are your new best friend.
-They can add a lot of light to a space without a big price tag.
+If you live in a place where you can’t add windows or add/replace lights that are hard wired, floor lamps are your new best friend.
+They can brighten up a room without a big price tag.

 - Next to a sofa or chair

 - Next to a bed or beside a small nightstand (if you don’t have room for a table lamp)